 The mission of the Real Estate Fraud Unit is to deter, investigate, and prosecute real estate fraud cases involving certain recorded real estate documents.
 The Unit emphasizes those situations where an individual’s home is in danger of, or is in foreclosure.
 Our mission is to be liberally construed to include crimes which have the capacity to involve a recorded real estate document(s), e.g., an unrecorded second trust deed fraud resulting in a foreclosure notice.

 The Real Estate Fraud Unit takes only written complaints.
 You can call (408) 808-3787 to request a complaint form be sent to you.
-In addition to the written compliant form, the Real Estate Fraud Unit requests complainants provide, on a separate sheet of paper, a written narrative indicating the conduct the complainant believes is illegal and a list of all relevant events in chronological order.
-To fully understand a complaint, the Unit asks for copies of all relevant documentation, i.e. deed of trust, loan file, escrow file, etc. Please feel free to contact the Real Estate Fraud Unit’s paralegal at (408) 808-3787 if you have any questions.
-If you prefer, you may e-mail the office email@example.com and your question or issue will be forwarded to the appropriate individual.
+In addition to the written complaint form, the Real Estate Fraud Unit requests complainants provide, on a separate sheet of paper, a written narrative indicating the conduct the complainant believes is illegal and a list of all relevant events in chronological order.
+To fully understand a complaint, the Unit asks for copies of all relevant documentation, i.e. deed of trust, loan file, escrow file, etc. Please feel free to contact the Real Estate Fraud Unit’s paralegal at (408) 808-3787 if you have any questions or send an e-mail to firstname.lastname@example.org

-The Real Estate Fraud unit, if appropriate, will refer a complaint to another department or agency that may be of assistance to the complainant.
-The agencies and/ or departments the unit works closely with are the District Attorneys’ Consumer Protection Unit and Elder Financial Abuse Unit and the Santa Clara County Public Guardian.
+The Real Estate Fraud Unit, if appropriate, will refer a complaint to another department or agency that may be of assistance to the complainant.
+The agencies and/ or departments the unit works closely with are the District Attorneys’ Consumer Protection Unit, Elder Financial Abuse Unit and the Santa Clara County Public Guardian.
 Sometimes, the best solution to a real estate issue is for a complainant to hire a private attorney to represent his or her interests.

 The types of cases handled by the unit vary in complexity and in losses to victims.
 The charges most often filed for real estate fraud cases are grand theft, theft by false pretenses, forgery, securities fraud and false recordation.